 Our paper extends the question of how childcare subsidies should vary with household income to a rich dynamic setting which accounts for dynamic wage effects for mothers and child development effects.
 We address the question of progressivity by incorporating a concept for the efficiency cost of redistribution going back to Okun (1975) into the structural model.
 To incorporate child development, we map our changes in public childcare attendance to changes in lifetime earnings of the children by augmenting our structural estimates with quasi-experimental evidence from Havnes and Mogstad (2015).
 This allows us to merge social mobility considerations with standard equity considerations and thereby provides a more comprehensive assessment about the MECR.
 Finally, the paper is closely related to Mullins (2022) who studies the optimal design of cash transfers to single mothers.
 First, as in our paper, the author studies redistributive policies in a structural household model.
-Second, both papers incorporate social mobility concerns into redistribution analysis by accounting for endogenous future earnings of
+Second, both papers incorporate social mobility concerns into redistribution analysis by accounting for endogenous future earnings of children.
+Given the different institutional backgrounds in the U.S. and Germany, the relative impact of maternal time and childcare use on children outcomes is modelled differently.
+In our German setting with regulated high-quality public childcare, we assume that children with

-7Blundell et al. (2016) estimate these losses of potential earnings to be large.
+&lt;sup>9Blundell et al. (2016) estimate these losses of potential earnings to be large.
 Adda, Dustmann, and Stevens (2017) stress that these losses vary across occupations.
 This relationship between current labor supply choices and future earnings plays a significant role in our evaluation of the long-term impact of policy changes on the fiscal budget.

-8The theoretical reasoning for the childcare subsidy resembles the argument for education subsidies, see e.g. Bovenberg and Jacobs (2005), Krueger and Ludwig (2016) and Stantcheva (2017).
+&lt;sup>10The theoretical reasoning for the childcare subsidy resembles the argument for education subsidies, see e.g., Bovenberg and Jacobs (2005), Krueger and Ludwig (2016) and Stantcheva (2017).

-9They also consider the extension where the government offers public childcare with a given quality, where agents can opt in and out.
+&lt;sup>11They also consider the extension where the government offers public childcare with a given quality, where agents can opt in and out.
 This restores the subsidization result.
-However, they do not allow the price for public childcare to vary with income.